sukpia/frontend-nanodegree-arcade-game/README.md

 * Once the player reaches the water the game is won.
 Press Enter to restart.

 ### Additional Functionality
+* Added game menu with instructions at the beginning of the game
 * Added collectible gems.
 * Added Score, player scores 10 points for every step forward or collect a gem.
 Subtract 10 points for every step backward.
 Minimum score is 0 and maximum score is 100.
 * Added time to time the game.
 * When player wins, display the score and time.

+## Future Improvements

+* add multiple enemy types.
+* add different difficulty levels as game progress.
+* add scoreboard.
+* add more grids.